autolab-project/autolab/docs/low_level/driver_config.rst

 	>>> laserSource = autolab.get_driver_by_config('my_tunics')

-Edition of the configuration file
+Edit the configuration file
 ---------------------------------

-You can also edit directly the configuration file.
+You can also edit directly the local configuration file.
 This file is structured in blocks, each of them containing the driver configuration which is automatically passed in the function ``get_driver`` when calling the function ``get_driver_by_config`` (see :ref:`userguide_low`).

 Each block is represented by a header, which is the name of the driver configuration in square brackets ``[ ]``.
 Then, the parameters and values are separated by an equal sign ``=`` and listed line by line.